 This research adopts a quantitative approach with a cross-sectional design.

-The Hospital was approached through a formal request to participate in the project, which was presented to managers and the head of the unit.

 Participants

 The Italian National Health Service guarantees healthcare for cancer patients, the provision of palliative care, and through collaboration with the rich network of voluntary associations, also guarantees home care.
 The hospital, with over 1500 employees, operates in an area with a high population density.
 The oncology department is organized into three services: an oncology hospital, an operational unit, and a hospice.

-Procedure and Data collection

-A project on “Work-related stress and organizational resources” dedicated to all the nurses (N = 275) in the oncology ward of a Sicilian public hospital started in June 2021; a correlational study was then carried out from 10 September 2022 to the end of December 2023, involving 262 voluntarily participating nurses from three different units: oncology hospital, hospice, and operational unit, from the same geographical area (southern Italy) (Table 1).

-At the end of a short training meeting conducted by two researchers relating to the aforementioned project, during working hours, the nurses were given a paper and pencil questionnaire to complete and return in 5 days.
-To those absent from the meeting, a link was sent to complete the questionnaire online via Google form.

-The final analysis sample was made up of 235 nurses working in the oncology ward of a Sicilian public hospital, mostly in the hospice (N = 145, 62.7%), who completed the questionnaire in full.
-The sample was fairly balanced by gender (N = 124 women, 52.4%), with an average age of 46.47 years (SD = 8.36), mostly married (N = 164, 69.9%), with children (N = 176, 74.9%), and graduates (N = 127, 54.2%).
-Nurses mainly worked shifts (N = 209, 89.3%), including night shifts (N = 158, 67.5%), and the average seniority was 14.1 years (SD = 9.2).

 Measures

 Participants completed the first section of the questionnaire with socio-demographic information and then they filled out a questionnaire made up of the following measures:

-Perceived Organizational Support scale, originally developed by Eisenberger et al. 2014, and based on literature indications (the majority of studies on POS use a short form developed from the 17 highest-loading items in the POS; Eisenberger et al. 2020), is a scale that measures the perceptions of beneficial treatment received by employees (e.g., “The organization where I work cares about my mental and physical well-being”).
+The Perceived Organizational Support scale, originally developed by Eisenberger et al. 2014, and based on literature indications (the majority of studies on POS use a short form developed from the 17 highest-loading items in the POS; Eisenberger et al. 2020), is a scale that measures the perceptions of beneficial treatment received by employees (e.g., “The organization where I work cares about my mental and physical well-being”).
 In the present study, POS was measured by the Italian version (eight items) (Di Stefano et al., 2020; Muse and Stamper, 2007).
 All items were on a 6-point scale ranging from 1 (strongly disagree) to 6 (strongly agree).
 Cronbach’s alpha coefficient was .95.

-Rosenberg Self-Esteem Scale (Rosenberg 1965; Italian adaptation by Sartirana et al. 2013), is a 10-item scale that estimates global self-worth by measuring positive and negative feelings about the self (e.g., “I feel that I have a number of good qualities”).
+The Rosenberg Self-Esteem Scale (Rosenberg 1965; Italian adaptation by Sartirana et al. 2013), is a 10-item scale that estimates global self-worth by measuring positive and negative feelings about the self (e.g., “I feel that I have a number of good qualities”).
 Items are answered using a 4-point Likert scale format ranging from “strongly agree” to “strongly disagree”.
 Cronbach’s alpha coefficient was .79.